eoliphan/re-grommet/README.md

 [![Clojars Project](http://clojars.org/re-grommet/latest-version.svg)](http://clojars.org/re-grommet)

+This version of __re-grommet__ is built using Grommet 1.3.4

 ## Usage

 * Include the regrommet dependency in your project file

+* Include grommet CSS in your application's HTML (prebuilt themes are avaiable [here](https://cdnjs.com/libraries/grommet/1.3.4) )

 * In your source  refer to the re-grommet namespace
 ```clojure